-If, by Easter 2019, you are ready to receive your Sacraments of Initiation (Baptism, First Holy Communion and Confirmation), this will take place at: The Easter Vigil Mass at 7 p.m. on Saturday 20 April 2019 at St Peter’s Woolwich.
+If, by Easter 2023, you are ready to receive your Sacraments of Initiation (Baptism, First Holy Communion and Confirmation), this will take place at: The Easter Vigil Mass next year 2023 at St Peter’s Woolwich.

 Babies and Children

 We do not have childcare facilities, so please make arrangements for childcare at home.
 If you genuinely cannot get anyone to take care of the children you can bring them along on the understanding that they must sit quietly and not run around - this will be your responsibility.
-Your babies and toddlers can be baptised at the same service as yourself, with you, at Easter.
-Also, please keep an eye on the newsletter for children’s sacramental programmes which are run separately.
+Your babies and toddlers can be baptised at the same service as yourself at Easter!
+Also, please keep an eye on the newsletter for children’s Holy Communion and Confirmation programmes which are run separately.